Exclusive: In WHO overhaul push, EU urges changes to handling of pandemics

 President Donald Trump has said the United States will end its membership of the agency and stop its funding as a result.

+Asked about the document on Thursday, Chinese foreign ministry spokesman Zhao Lijian said China wanted to “actively participate” in WHO reform, which he said should not serve the interests of any one country.

+Reforms should “better remove political interference” from the WHO, increase its resources and ability to deal with global public health crises, and strengthen support for developing countries, he said in Beijing.

-The German government also declined to comment on the content of the document as it was still a draft.
-Beijing did not respond to a request for comment.
+The German government declined to comment on the content of the document as it was still a draft.

 The EU and its states are among the WHO’s largest donors, and would become by far the top public contributors if the United States withdraws from the U.N. agency.